cmkobel/gBGC/README.md

 As it turned out, I used gene trees as input for ClonalFrameML, when I should have use genome-trees (or core genome trees).
 I ran ClonalFrameML again, and remade the most important plots.

+I made an [interactive plot](https://cmkobel.shinyapps.io/Rleg) to look for GC3 and recombination structure in the scaffolds

 ![](https://github.com/cmkobel/gBGC/raw/master/log/50_A.png)
 _**Figure 21**: Comparison of results from ClonalFrameML and PHI._